OSGeo/gdal/doc/source/drivers/raster/mem.rst

    the next.
 -  GEOTRANSFORM: Set the affine transformation coefficients.
 6 real numbers with '/' as separator (optional)
+-  SPATIALREFERENCE: (GDAL >= 3.7) Set the projection.
+The coordinate reference systems that can be passed are anything supported by the OGRSpatialReference.SetFromUserInput() as per '-a_srs' in
+   :ref:`gdal_translate`.
+If the passed string includes comma or double-quote characters (typically WKT), it should be surrounded by double-quote characters and the double-quote characters inside it should be escaped with anti-slash. e.g ``SPATIALREFERENCE="GEOGCRS[\"WGS 84\",[... snip ...],ID[\"EPSG\",4326]]"``

 Creation Options
 ----------------